CirroBuild/FrostiDocs/docs/third-party-tools/telegraf.md

 - Homebrew install: `/usr/local/etc/telegraf.conf`
 - Linux, Deb and RPM: `/etc/telegraf/telegraf.conf`

-Full configuration files for writing over TCP and UDP are provided below and can be placed in these directories and picked up by Telegraf.
+Full configuration files for writing over TCP are provided below and can be placed in these directories and picked up by Telegraf.
 To view a comprehensive configuration file with example inputs and outputs, the following command can generate an example: